nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 <img src="/images/video/horizontalPresentation.png" alt="Vonage video API vertical layout" style="width: 20%;">

 There is one layout class used to specify the position of streams in this layout: `focus`.
-(See [Assigning layout classes to OpenTok streams](#assigning-layout-classes-to-vonage-video-streams)).
+(See [Assigning layout classes to streams](#assigning-layout-classes-to-vonage-video-streams)).

 The streams without this class will occupy the bottom edge and divide the space evenly.